eCommerce Conversion Rate Optimization (CRO): Boosting Your Conversion Rate Made Simple In 2023

 Yep!
 One thing you'll learn about CRO (if you're just starting) is that the little things make all the difference.

 Start with frontend performance, i.e., your website speed.
 The tech behind your website, or rather the execution of it, can make or break your business.
 Establish your frontend performance KPIs first.
-Start with common industry and/or competitor-defined ones and work your way through them.
+Start with common industry and/or competitor-defined ones and work through them.

 Effectively your conversions increase for every second your website loads more quickly.
 To show you how much your business could benefit from performance gains, we've built a Page Speed ROI Calculator.